opetitprestataire/label-studio/docs/source/guide/export.md

 ```

-After annotation, drag-and-drop each keypoint region under its bounding-box region in the **Regions** panel.
+After annotating, you must drag-and-drop each keypoint region under its corresponding rectangle region in the **Regions** panel.

 This establishes a parent–child hierarchy (via parentID), which is necessary for export.